FerretedHeart/ProgrammingNotes/React/hooks.md

 1. During the first render, the *initial state argument* is used.
 2. When the state setter is called, React ignores the initial state argument and uses the new value.
 3. When the component re-renders for any other reason, React continues to use the same value from the previous render.
+4. If there is a need to have a complicated computation done for the initial value, put it in a function so that it is only called once.

 ## Use State Setter Outside of JSX